-Everything commenced in 1977 when Mr Wen-Long Shi (exiled as a child from continental China, he is now chairman of Chi Mei Industrial Corporation) decided to promote what he called “appreciable music and art” and created the Chi Mei Culture Foundation.
+Everything commenced in 1977 when Mr Wen-Long Shi (he is now chairman of Chi Mei Industrial Corporation) decided to promote what he called “appreciable music and art” and created the Chi Mei Culture Foundation.

 The foundation has two separate branches.
 One acquires musical instruments, trains musicians and, among other things, organises concerts all over the world.
 The other creates collections of weapons and works of art from antiquity to the beginning of the 20th century, with a predilection for European art from the Middles Ages.

 Fifteen years later, in the beginning of the 1990s, the first Chi Mei Museum was built in Tainan.
 Installed at the head office of Chi Mei, at the entrance to the industrial site, it opened its doors to the public for free.
 The eclecticism of its collections offered visitors a historical and cultural voyage through the various western eras.

 The 6,600 m² used for exhibitions and storage rapidly became insufficient.
 The collections, the acquisitions for each of which requiring approval from the founder, continued to grow year after year.

 Thirty years after its creation, the Chi Mei Culture Foundation launched a pharaonic project: the construction in a park of a museum with 12,000 m² of exhibition rooms.

 The earthquake-resistant building, covered in marble, also has a concert hall, a restoration workshop, a boutique and restaurants.